Running Time Analysis of the (1+1)-EA for Robust Linear Optimization

 For the (1+1)-EA solving deletion-robust BinVal (i.e., Eq.~\eqref{eq-deletion-binval}), Theorems~\ref{thm-del-bv-upper} and~\ref{thm-del-bv-lower} show that the tight range of $d$ allowing polynomial running time is $[1,n/2+O(\sqrt{n\log n})]$.
-The reason for the effectiveness of the (1+1)-EA for $d=n/2+O(\sqrt{n\log n})$ or $d<n/2$ is similar to what has been found for deletion-robust OneMax, i.e., the (1+1)-EA can efficiently find a solution $x$ with $d+1\le |x|_1\le k$ and then quickly find the optimum.
+The reason for the effectiveness of the (1+1)-EA for $d=n/2+O(\sqrt{n\log n})$ or $d\le n/2$ is similar to what has been found for deletion-robust OneMax, i.e., the (1+1)-EA can efficiently find a solution $x$ with $d+1\le |x|_1\le k$ and then quickly find the optimum.

-\begin{theorem} If $ d\le n/2+r$, $1\le r=O(\sqrt{n\log n})$, then $\forall k>d$, the expected running time of the (1+1)-EA for deletion-robust BinVal is $O(rn^2\cdot e^{20r^2/n}+n^2\log n)$, i.e., polynomial. \end{theorem} \begin{proof} Similar to the proof of Theorem~\ref{del-om-upper}, we divide the optimization process into two phases.
-The expected running time of finding a solution $x$ with $d<|x|_1\le k$, i.e., phase~(1), is the same as that of deletion-robust OneMax, i.e., $O(rn^2\cdot e^{20r^2/n})$.
+\begin{theorem} If {$ d\le n/2+c\sqrt{n\log n}$, $0\le c=O(1)$}, then $\forall k>d$, the expected running time of the (1+1)-EA for deletion-robust BinVal is {${O(n^{7c^2+2}+n^2\log n)}$}, i.e., polynomial. \end{theorem} \begin{proof} Similar to the proof of Theorem~\ref{del-om-upper}, we divide the optimization process into two phases.
+The expected running time of phase~(1), i.e., finding a solution $x$ with $d+1\le |x|_1\le k$, is the same as that of deletion-robust OneMax, i.e., {$O(n^{7c^2+2})$}.
 We only need to analyze the expected running time of phase~(2), i.e., finding an optimal solution after phase~(1).

 For phase~(2), we further consider two subphases: (2a) starts after phase (1), and finishes upon finding a solution with $d+1$ leading 1-bits; (2b) starts after phase~(2a), and finishes upon finding the optimal solution $1^k0^{n-k}$.\\ For phase~(2a), we use Theorem~\ref{multiplicative-drift} and the distance function is constructed as